AzK-oWo/interpreter/README.md

 Firstable, program needs to be complied by command **make fastcreate**

-Secondly, code have to be written in the txt file in advance
+Then, code have to be written in the txt file in advance

 If you want to use some example codes you can check it in "tests" folder.
 Use command **make test n _(n from 1 to 5)_** to run the program by one of example.